Adult clinical/behavioral medicine track

-Interns on this track enhance their psychotherapy and behavioral medicine skills while experiencing psychologists’ various roles within a medical setting.
+Interns on this track enhance their psychotherapy and behavioral medicine skills while experiencing psychologists' various roles within a medical setting.
 They collaborate with psychiatric, medical primary care, and medical specialty teams in both outpatient and inpatient settings.
-Major experiences include: adult outpatient, primary healthcare, oncology, cardiology, weight management, chronic pain, diabetes, hospital consultation-liaison, and emergency services.
+Major experiences include: adult outpatient, co-leading a transdiagnostic acceptance and commitment therapy group, multidisciplinary cancer clinic, weight management/bariatric surgery, and chronic pain.

 Interns learn the biopsychosocial model of chronic pain and use evidence-based strategies to enhance quality of life, increase physical activity, and prevent further disability in this unique patient population.